lwang-astro/PeTar/README.md

 - **Fourth-order Hermite integrator with block time steps**: PeTar employs this integrator, inspired by Aarseth's work in 2003, to precisely integrate the orbits of stars and the centers-of-mass of multiple systems.
 It is particularly effective for handling short-range forces.

-- **Slow-down algorithmic regularization method (SDAR)**: PeTar leverages the SDAR method, developed by Wang, Nitadori, and Makino in 2020, to integrate the dynamics of short-distance multiple systems.
+- **Slow-down algorithmic regularization method (SDAR)**: PeTar leverages the SDAR method, developed by Wang, Nitadori, and Makino in 2020, to integrate the dynamics of close-distance multiple systems.
 This is especially useful for scenarios involving hyperbolic encounters, binaries, and hierarchical few-body systems.

 The core implementation of PeTar is predominantly in the C++ programming language.
 However, external modules within PeTar can be written in various programming languages.
 The data analysis tool accompanying PeTar is developed in Python 3.
 Users are required to have a fundamental understanding of Python to effectively interact with the simulation data.